jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 (2) The maximum amount for which an owner of a ship is liable in the circumstances specified in subsection (1) may be fixed from time to time by the Governor-General by Order in Council and, until the time that the maximum amount is so fixed, is—
   (a) 3 million units of account for a ship not exceeding 5 000 units of tonnage; and (b) for a ship with a tonnage exceeding 5 000 units, 3 million units of account plus 420 units of account for each additional unit of tonnage, up to a maximum aggregate amount of 59.7 million units of account.
+(2A) For the purposes of subsection (2) and any order made under that subsection, in any proceedings a certificate given by or on behalf of the Secretary to the Treasury—
+  (a) must be received in evidence; and
+  (b) in the absence of proof to the contrary, is sufficient evidence of the value of the New Zealand currency for the purposes of paragraph 9(a) of Article V of the Civil Liability Convention.
+(2B) A certificate given under subsection (2A) must state— (a) that a particular sum in New Zealand currency has been fixed as the equivalent of 1 unit of account for a particular date; or
+  (b) that no sum has been fixed for that date, and that a particular sum has been fixed for the date most recently preceding the particular date.
 (3) The owner of a ship shall be liable for the costs of any proceedings that may be awarded against that owner in addition to any other liabilities which are subject to a maximum amount determined under this section.
 (4) The maximum amount of liability of an owner of a ship determined under this section shall relate to all pollution damage that arises on any one occasion and whether or not the pollution damage arising from that occasion is sustained by more than 1 person.
 (5) If the maximum amount for which the owner of a ship may be liable under this section is paid into court, no subsequent variation of the method of calculating the liability in New Zealand currency under any marine protection rules will affect the maximum amount of liability.